 Muscat Dog Adoption is a small dog rescue organisation, established in 2012, run by a group of dog-loving volunteers in Muscat, Oman.
 Our aim is to rescue injured and abandoned Wadi dogs and then re-home them in Muscat or overseas.

 When first rescued, the dogs are vaccinated, neutered, de-wormed, de-flead and treated for any injuries they may have.
 We keep some of the dogs safe in a small makeshift pound, where a kennel hand cleans, feeds and exercises them on a twice daily basis.
 We also have a small group of dedicated volunteers who socialise and exercise the dogs.
-We try to find foster homes for the dogs so they can experience living in a domestic setting before getting adopted.
+We try to find foster homes for the dogs so they can experience life in a domestic setting before getting adopted.

 We rely entirely on fundraising and donations to enable us to continue our rescue efforts.
 We have monthly running costs of the pound, as well as continuous vets bills, and we also contribute towards any dogs' travel costs who we send abroad.
 Our team of dedicated volunteers organise regular fundraising events such as; bingo/ quiz nights, car boot sales and online auctions to fund the above costs.